Why outdoor play is good for children . . .

 Unless you’re one of those parents who doesn’t mind having the world and his kid coming to play at your house than spending time in the house can get pretty lonely and a little bit dull.
 My Beans all love each other but they do tire of each other so going outdoors to play they can interact with other children who live close by.
 We are lucky to live in an area where there are lots of families with children of a similar age so they all play together relatively nicely.
 They fall out but what kids don’t fall out?
 It’s all part of the great learning curve and will stand them in good stead for their adult years.

 Playing outdoors with others teaches children to work as a group, manage conflicts, negotiate and share.
 It can improve confidence and develop healthy relationships with others.
 If you watch them playing with friends you will see a natural hierarchy evolve.

-Playing outdoors is a stimulating environments, lots of colours, sounds, smells and textures.
-Outdoors there are new problems to solve and areas to explore which all help the brain to develop and grow in their early years.
+Playing outdoors is a stimulating environment, with lots of colours, sounds, smells and textures.
+Outdoors there are new problems to solve and areas to explore which all help the brain to develop and grow in its early years.
 Playing outdoors helps children to focus better when they are in the classroom and encourages creativity.